 Regular investing can help you cope with the human tendency of hesitating to invest in a declining market, when stock prices may actually be more reasonable.

-With an automatic investment plan, known as dollar cost averaging, an investor invests the same amount at regular intervals — for example, $500 each month — regardless of whether stock prices rise or fall.
+With dollar cost averaging, an investor invests the same amount at regular intervals — for example, $500 each month — regardless of whether stock prices rise or fall.
 Using this strategy, investors can buy more shares at lower prices and fewer shares at higher prices.

 A program of regular investing can help take the emotion out of investing when markets turn particularly volatile, because your long-term strategy doesn’t change.
 There is no need to make a drastic adjustment.
 In fact, taking money out of the market or ceasing to invest during declines might result in selling low or missing the chance to add to a portfolio when prices are down.